0xfzyy/Time-Bending-Puzzle-Game/README.md

 # Time-Bending-Puzzle-Game

-use [./build.sh] to run the program
+Use [./build.sh] to run the program

-and make sure that you have Unity installed properly
+and make sure that you have Unity installed properly.

+After that, you can check the game in Unity.